 Thanks to our society’s focus on cutting fat, most of the dairy products you’ll encounter nowadays are reduced-fat, skim, fat-free, 1%, or some other processed variation on what originally came out of the cow.
 Here’s the definitive word: Low-fat dairy is bad for you.
 In fact, the more low-fat dairy products you eat, the higher your risk of diabetes, according to a 2015 study of nearly 27,000 people in the American Journal of Clinical Nutrition.
 The reason may be that manufacturers replace the missing fat with sugar, turning their dairy products into diabetes-delivery systems.
 If you’re trying to cut down on fat and calories, low-fat dairy is not the way to do it.

 You’ll benefit from even this minor switch

 Can’t take the plunge and go cold turkey?
 (So to speak.)
 Consider using plain, full-fat yogurt in place of milk when possible—as a base for cereals or smoothies, for example.
 Those who eat yogurt frequently have better bone density than those who eat other types of dairy, according to a study in the journal Arch Osteoporosis.
 And the probiotics in yogurt, which you won’t find in milk, can help you double your weight loss when you’re on a diet, according to a study in the British Journal of Nutrition.
-Before shopping, read this essential list of the 10 Best-Ever Yogurts for Weight Loss!
+Before shopping, read this essential list of the 25 Best Yogurts for Weight Loss!